-(1) Options vested 25% on the first anniversary of the grant date and monthly thereafter on a pro rata basis over the next 36 months, conditioned on continued service to the Company.
-However, all grants were cancelled on the Effective Date in connection with Emergence.

-- (2) All options terminate, if not sooner, at the expiration of ten years following the grant date.
-However, all grants were cancelled on the Effective Date in connection with Emergence. - (3) Based on the closing price of our common stock of \$1.33 on the Nasdaq Capital Market on March 31, 2023, the last trading day of Fiscal 2023. - (4) These RSUs vest in three equal installments on each anniversary of April 7, 2022, conditioned on continued service to the Company.
-However, all grants were cancelled on the Effective Date in connection with Emergence. - (5) These RSUs vest in three equal installments on each anniversary of April 13, 2021, conditioned on continued service to the Company.
-However, all grants were cancelled on the Effective Date in connection with Emergence. - (6) These RSUs vest in three equal installments on each anniversary of August 27, 2020, conditioned on continued service to the Company.
-However, all grants were cancelled on the Effective Date in connection with Emergence. - (7) These RSUs vest in one installment on March 6, 2025, conditioned on continued service to the Company.
-However, all grants were cancelled on the Effective Date in connection with Emergence.
+- (1) Options vested 25% on the first anniversary of the grant date and monthly thereafter on a pro rata basis over the next 36 months, conditioned on continued service to the Company.
+However, all grants were cancelled on the Effective Date in connection with Emergence. - (2) All options terminate, if not sooner, at the expiration of ten years following the grant date.
+However, all grants were cancelled on the Effective Date in connection with Emergence. - $(3) \ \ Based on the fair value of our common stock of \$1.05 \ as forth in the valuation report as of March 31, 2024.$ - (4) These RSUs vest in three equal installments on each anniversary of March 11, 2025, conditioned on continued service to the Company.